 CUT-AWAY IMAGES OF THE HAIRLINE ON TOP OF THE SKULL

 The arrows in the images are pointing to the Galea Aponeurotica, which is also known as the Epicranial Aponeurosis (the thin layer of Fascia that surrounds the skull).
-You can read more about APPONEUROSES in general by clicking the link.
+This is extremely pain-sensitive tissue and can become "TETHERED" when injured.

-He developed "Skull Pain" a few months after a fairly serious injury to his face and subsequent surgery.
-Over the course of 5 years, Joe had been to all sorts of doctors (many psychiatrists and neurologists), been through a plethora of tests, and taken a large array of drugs --- many being "psych" drugs.
+While in his early teen years, he developed "Skull Pain" a few months after a fairly serious injury to his face (a broken zygomatic arch) and subsequent surgery.
+Over the course of 5 years, Joe had been to all sorts of doctors (many psychiatrists and neurologists), a plethora of tests, and taken a large array of drugs --- many being "psych" drugs and meds from THE BIG FIVE.
 He even ended up working on a farm for 6 months as part of a program developed to help people thought to be dealing with Psycho-Somatic illnesses (i.e. --- problems that the experts believe are all in their head).
-Finally, another neurologist ran a SPECT SCAN and told the family that Joe had no signs of mental illness or organic disease process in his brain --- something he had been trying to convince them of since high school.
+Finally, another neurologist ran a SPECT SCAN and told the family that Joe had no signs of mental illness or organic disease process in his brain --- something he had been trying to convince them of for years.

-I told Joe that while one treatment would probably not be enough to completely solve his problem, he would know whether or not our approach would help him.
-He had Fascial Adhesions all over his head, neck, and face that were so bad, you could hear them 'creaking' as he moved.
-I broke the adhesions (different than the Cranio - Sacral techniques such as SOT), and the difference was immediate and significant.
-Check back because I have a feeling that Joe might chime in.
+I told Joe that while ONE TREATMENT would probably not be enough to completely solve his problem, he would know whether or not our approach would help him.
+He had Fascial Adhesions all over his head, neck, and face that were so bad, you could hear them 'CREAKING' as he moved.
+I broke the adhesions (different than craniosacral techniques), and the difference was immediate and significant (I will warn you that he looked like he had been at least a couple rounds with Mike Tyson --- HERE).
+I received this email a few days later.

 Dr. Schierling, I can't tell you how much I appreciate your help with this.
 For all the things I've tried over the past 5 years, this is the only thing that has helped -- so it gives me a hope that I did not have before.
 I do feel different after the work you did.
 I can't say it is 100% gone, but the fact that it is improved is all I've been looking for.
 Thank you again and I will let you know how things go.